mun-tonsi/debian-vagrant-osticket/README.md

   Currently tested using Virtualbox 5.1.22, Vagrant 2.0.0, and Ansible 2.4.0.0 running from Ubuntu.

-* Install the required Ansible roles: `$ ansible-galaxy install -r [`requirements.yml`](requirements.yml)`
+* Install the required Ansible roles: `$ ansible-galaxy install -r requirements.yml` View [here](requirements.yml).

 * Download this Vagrant box which has virtualbox guest extensions already installed.

   `vagrant box add "geerlingguy/centos7"`

-* Install the following Vagrant plugins:
+* Optionally install the following Vagrant plugins:

-  `vagrant plugin install vagrant-timezone` (required)
+  `vagrant plugin install vagrant-timezone`

-  `vagrant plugin install vagrant-cachier` (optional, modify [Vagrantfile](Vagrantfile) if you don't wish to use)
+  `vagrant plugin install vagrant-cachier`

-* Browse the ansible variables file here [`roles/perryk.osticket.provision.dev/vars/main/yml`](roles/perryk.osticket.provision.dev/vars/main/yml) to see if there is anything you would like to change.
+* Browse the ansible variables file [roles/perryk.osticket.provision.dev/vars/main/yml](roles/perryk.osticket.provision.dev/vars/main.yml) to see if there is anything you would like to change.

-* Browse the ansible provisioning scripts [`playbook.yml`](playbook.yml) and [`roles/perryk.osticket.provision.dev/tasks/main.yml`](roles/perryk.osticket.provision.dev/tasks/main.yml) to see if there is anything you would like to change.
+* Browse the ansible provisioning scripts [playbook.yml](playbook.yml) and [roles/perryk.osticket.provision.dev/tasks/main.yml](roles/perryk.osticket.provision.dev/tasks/main.yml) to see if there is anything you would like to change.

 * Set an entry in your hosts file to point 10.0.0.10 to osticket-dev . (optional)